 Chile Congress rejects fourth pension withdrawal bill

-SANTIAGO, Dec 3 (Reuters) - Chile's Congress rejected a controversial bill to allow Chileans to make a fourth withdrawal from their pension funds on Friday, knocking down the push that had been opposed by the center-right government of President Sebastian Pinera.
+SANTIAGO, Dec 3 (Reuters) - Chile's Congress rejected a bill to allow Chileans to make a fourth withdrawal from their pension funds on Friday, spelling the end for now of a proposal that had been criticized by the central bank and opposed by the center-right government of President Sebastian Pinera.

-The vote in the lower chamber saw 89 lawmakers vote in favor, 29 against the bill and eight abstentions.
-It had needed 93 votes to pass and move up to the Senate.
+The vote in the lower chamber saw 89 lawmakers vote in favor of the bill and 29 against, with eight abstentions.
+It needed 93 votes to pass and move up to the Senate.

+Promoters of the bill argued that the withdrawals of up to 10% of an individual's pension fund helped counteract the impact of the COVID-19 pandemic, which they said was necessary because support measures implemented by the government alone were insufficient.

+However, the central bank and many economists warned that a new withdrawal could lead to overheating of the economy, higher inflation and financial imbalances.

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))